dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-06-27-the-words-we-use-in-bitcoin.md

 ingenious; you have to give them that.
 It implies that Bitcoin's code can't be changed, which couldn't be further from the truth.

-Bitcoin is free and open-source software released under the MIT License.[^github] This means that anyone can change the code, Greenpeace or not, without having to ask for permission.
+Bitcoin is free[^gnu] and open-source software released under the MIT License.[^github] This means that anyone can change the code, Greenpeace or not, without having to ask for permission.

+[^gnu]: [What is Free Software?](https://www.gnu.org/philosophy/free-sw.html) by the Free Software Foundation

 Allow me to replicate the license in full: